NorskRegnesentral/shapr/README.md

 Future releases will include:

 -   Support for models not supported natively.
--   Support for parallelization over explanations, features subsets for non-parallelizable prediction functions.
+-   Support for parallelization over explanations, Monte Carlo sampling and features subsets for non-parallelizable prediction functions.
 -   Simplify the use of the combination method.
--   Plotting functionality for Shapley values
 -   Computational improvement of the AICc optimization approach
 -   Adaptive selection of method to account for the feature dependence